Loading...

 Course Description

 Clinical Medical Assisting II: Clinical Theory and Skills Lab II | Learn introductory laboratory procedures and functions, including Occupational Safety and Health Administration (OSHA) regulations and Clinical Laboratory Improvement Amendments (CLIA) standards related to laboratory operations.
 In lab sessions, focus on quality control, preanalytical accessioning and processing, performing venipuncture procedures, urinalysis, basic microbiology, point of care testing, and other diagnostic procedures that are performed in the physicians; office or outpatient setting.
 Students are required to practice selected procedures on each other during college laboratory under instructor supervision.
 Textbook information available at AACC Bookstore.
 CEUs issued. $1,362 includes $402 fee.
 Note: Students must be 18 years old.
 Corequisites: CMA-303: Medical Assisting Externship, CMA-304: Intro to Healthcare: Anatomy and Physiology, and Personability for Healthcare Workers. and CMA-305: Clinical Medical Assistant I. For additional requirements visit https://www.aacc.edu/programs-and-courses/job-training/certified-clinical-medical-assisting/.
+Note: Additional cost for burgundy scrubs and white shoes, exam fee not included.

 Learner Outcomes